Aircampus-in/Curriculum/README.md

 - Sorting and Searches

 EXERCISES
-- Solve 200+ Leedcode problems
+- Solve 200+ Leetcode problems

 ### CAPSTONE
 Work on collaborative projects to build a large system that explores all concepts that are important for understanding real world applications.
 We will revisit all concepts for revising in a structured manner and have pair programming sessions to improve and be prepared for interviews and final evaluations.